Willi Nemitz

-Willi Nemitz (1 November 1910 – 11 April 1943) was a former Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-Willi Nemitz was one of the oldest operational fighter pilots.
-His first known Soviet victory, was a LaGG-3 on 22 June 1942.
-Willi Nemitz was credited with 81 victories in about 500 missions.
-All his victories were recorded over the Eastern Front and includes at least 11 Il-2 Sturmoviks.
+Willi Nemitz (1 November 1910 – 11 April 1943) was a German Luftwaffe military aviator and fighter ace during World War II.
+He was one of the oldest operational fighter pilots and was credited with 81 aerial victories, all of which claimed on the Eastern Front, achieved in approximately 500 combat missions.

+Born in Greifenhagen in Pomerania, Nemitz joined the military service in the Luftwaffe.
+Following flight training, he was posted to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in 1940.
+During Operation Barbarossa, the German invasion of the Soviet Union, he claimed his first aerial victory on 3 July 1941.
+In November 1942, he was made Staffelführer, temporary command position, of 5.
+Staffel (5th squadron) of JG 52.
+He then commanded 6.
+Staffel of JG 52 and was awarded the Knight's Cross of the Iron Cross on 24 March 1943.
+He was shot down and killed in action on 11 April 1943 near Anapa during the Battle of the Caucasus.

 Career

 Nemitz was born on 1 November 1910 in Greifenhagen in Pomerania, at the time in the Province of Pomerania, a province of the Kingdom of Prussia within the German Empire, present-day Gryfino in northwestern Poland.
+He was the son of a farmer.
 Following flight training, he was posted to 5.
 Staffel (5th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in 1940.
 The Staffel was commanded by Oberleutnant August-Wilhelm Schumann and subordinated to II.
 Gruppe of JG 52 which was headed by Hauptmann Wilhelm Ensslen and fought in the Battle of Britain.
 On 2 November, Ensslen was killed in action and replaced by Hauptmann Erich Woitke.